graemeleehickey/davis/README.md

 Data and supporting material from the book

 > Davis CS. *Statistical Methods for the Analysis of Repeated Measurements*.
-2002; Springer: New York.
+Springer; 2002.

 Data accessed from the [Springer website](http://www.springer.com/gb/book/9780387953700).